verbiate/Pseudollama/README.md

 # PseudoLlama Server

 A server that simulates Ollama API responses with custom content.
+Allows you to pipe through responses from LM Studio or OpenRouter to any Ollama-compatible endpoint.

 ## Overview